Samsara (NYSE:IOT) Updates FY 2023 Earnings Guidance

 Samsara (NYSE:IOT – Get Rating) issued an update on its FY 2023 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $-0.270-$-0.250 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.310.
 The company issued revenue guidance of $568 million-$578 million, compared to the consensus revenue estimate of $548.07 million.Samsara also updated its Q1 2023 guidance to $-0.080-$-0.070 EPS.

-Samsara (NYSE:IOT – Get Rating) last issued its quarterly earnings data on Wednesday, March 2nd.
-The company reported ($0.05) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.07) by $0.02.
+Samsara (NYSE:IOT – Get Rating) last issued its earnings results on Wednesday, March 2nd.
+The company reported ($0.05) EPS for the quarter, beating the Zacks’ consensus estimate of ($0.07) by $0.02.
+As a group, research analysts anticipate that Samsara will post -0.26 earnings per share for the current year.

-Several large investors have recently made changes to their positions in the stock.
-BlackRock Inc. purchased a new position in shares of Samsara during the fourth quarter valued at approximately $77,320,000.
-Weiss Multi Strategy Advisers LLC purchased a new position in shares of Samsara during the fourth quarter valued at approximately $554,000.
-Goldman Sachs Group Inc. purchased a new position in shares of Samsara during the fourth quarter valued at approximately $28,511,000.
-Virtu Financial LLC purchased a new position in shares of Samsara during the fourth quarter valued at approximately $600,000.
-Finally, The Manufacturers Life Insurance Company purchased a new position in shares of Samsara during the fourth quarter valued at approximately $281,000.
-28.80% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently bought and sold shares of IOT.
+Bank of America Corp DE bought a new stake in shares of Samsara during the 4th quarter worth about $38,000.
+Cubist Systematic Strategies LLC bought a new stake in shares of Samsara during the 4th quarter worth about $195,000.
+Millennium Management LLC bought a new stake in shares of Samsara during the 4th quarter worth about $1,709,000.
+Marshall Wace LLP bought a new stake in shares of Samsara during the 4th quarter worth about $4,407,000.
+Finally, Susquehanna International Group LLP bought a new stake in shares of Samsara during the 4th quarter worth about $1,211,000.
+28.80% of the stock is owned by hedge funds and other institutional investors.

 About Samsara (Get Rating)